Should You Ever Pay for an Extended Warranty?

 A few weeks ago, I noticed a slight crack on the screen on my Macbook.
 On top of that, a few letters on the keyboard fell off.
-While my partner’s cat was to blame, I would be footing the bill for repairs.

 The good news?
 When I bought my laptop a few years ago, I had purchased a three-year extended warranty.
 After doing a bit of research online on what these repairs typically cost, I realized that I had spent $150 more on the warranty and per-incident deductible than what these repairs would cost out of pocket.
 In hindsight, I wish I had just gone with a different warranty or skipped it altogether.